Updated: Jan 13

 Instead, I'd like to talk about the people we often do not see because they hide in the shadows: entrepreneurs.

-They are maybe facing the toughest times they've ever had, regardless of their business size.
+Entrepreneurs, business owners, are maybe facing the toughest times they've ever had, regardless of their business size and industry.

 They will suffer, but I am sure that they will also fight as hard as they can because they are passionate about what they do.
 This is their lives.